Hack4Impact-UMD/jefferson-area-board-for-aging/README.md

 ## Project Structure
 ### Backend - Firebase
 - Contact Eric or Ricky to gain access to our firebase console
+- We used the Firestore database feature of firebase to store our data
 - For our project, we stored two collections on firebase:

 Resources: used to store all the services/resources provided by the organization